-To meet Japanese standards and be labeled GABA Tea, the finished product must contain at least 150mg of GABA per 100g dry weight.
+To meet Japanese standards and bear the GABA label, the finished tea must contain at least 150mg of GABA per 100g of dry leaf.
+This tea meets or exceeds that threshold.

 Ingredients